 But having only Medicare Part B (Medical Insurance) doesn’t meet this requirement.

-TIPIf you have only Medicare Part B, you aren't considered to have minimum essential coverage.
+TIPIf you have only Medicare Part B, you aren't considered to have qualifying health coverage.
 This means you may have to pay the fee that people who don't have coverage may have to pay.

 Expanded Medicare benefits for preventive care, drug coverage